RahulNag-V/Calculator/README.md

 # Calculator
-🔢 Web Calculator using HTML, CSS &amp; JavaScript  &lt;br> A simple and responsive calculator built with HTML, CSS, and vanilla JavaScript.
+🔢 Web Calculator using HTML, CSS &amp; JavaScript  <br>
+A simple and responsive calculator built with HTML, CSS, and vanilla JavaScript.
 It supports basic arithmetic operations and provides a clean user interface suitable for all devices.